Skip to content

 Presentation of the Four Daughters Vineyard

-I use this time to capture still-live pictures of the dress, rings, shoes, and other bridal attire.
+I used this time to capture still-life pictures of the dress, rings, shoes, and other bridal attire.

 Bridal Party, Family Photos and Rehearsal

 It’s under the same tree that we took the other bridal party and family photos.
-I offered at the same time, some appreciated shade, and a nice view on the vineyard.
+I offered at the same time some appreciated shade and a nice view of the vineyard.
 After that, the bride, the groom, and the bridal squad quickly performed a rehearsal.

 Outdoor Ceremony under The Spring Valley Sun